CristiSavca/EasyShop/README.md

 # EasyShop Back End + API
 ___
-This project is an e-commerce application or online store for a company called EasyShop.
+An e-commerce application or online store for a company called EasyShop.
-## Overview
 ___
 Web Application Features:
 * List of items for sale